shenal-siri/Course-Machine-Learning/Assignment 2 - Logistic Regression/README.md

 Assignment 2 - Logistic Regression
 ------

 Assignment 2 implements Logistic Regression in MATLAB.
-Part 1 involves creating a logistic regression model to predict a university applicant's chances of admission based on 2 test exam scores.
-Part 2 introduces regularization and feature mapping in order to tackle a more complicated dataset (predicting microchip pass/fail rates).
+Part 1 involves creating a logistic regression model to predict a university applicant's chances of admission based on test exam scores.
+Part 2 introduces regularization and feature mapping in order to tackle a more complicated dataset (predicting microchip fabrication pass / fail rates).

  `ex2.pdf` contains a full description of the scope and methodology of this assignment.

-The files which have been edited / completed by me are summarized below:
+The files I have edited / completed are summarized below:

 #### 1. Logistic Regression